ampproject/amphtml/contributing/contributing-code.md

     * Demonstrated expertise in the area in which they are an Owner.
     * Any GitHub user (including those who are not Reviewers or Collaborators) may be an Owner.
     * When creating a new directory (such as when creating a new AMP extension) the author of the pull request should designate themselves as an Owner of that directory.
     * Owners of an area may approve other Owners at or below their area of expertise following the normal PR process.
-To request becoming an Owner create a PR adding yourself to the appropriate OWNERS.yaml file and assign/cc a current Owner for that directory.
+To request becoming an Owner create a PR adding yourself to the appropriate OWNERS file and assign/cc a current Owner for that directory.
-  * The list of Owners for a directory can be found in the [OWNERS.yaml](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3AOWNERS.yaml&s=indexed) file in the directory or a parent directory.
+  * The list of Owners for a directory can be found in the [OWNERS](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3A"OWNERS"&s=indexed) file in the directory or a parent directory.